-- (1) The amounts reported in this column represent sign-on bonuses. - The amounts reported in this column for a fiscal year represent the grant date fair value of the RSUs and PSUs granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures, and, with respect to the PSUs, assuming the most probable outcome of the performance conditions as of the grant date.
+- (1) The amounts reported in this column represent sign-on bonuses. - (2) The amounts reported in this column for a fiscal year represent the grant date fair value of the RSUs and PSUs granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures, and, with respect to the PSUs, assuming the most probable outcome of the performance conditions as of the grant date.
 The assumptions used in calculating the grant date fair value of the RSUs and PSUs reported in this column are set forth in the notes to our financial statements included in our Annual Report.
 The amounts reported in this column reflect the accounting cost for these RSUs and PSUs and do not correspond to the actual economic value that may be received by the named executive officers from the RSUs and the PSUs.
-The value of the PSUs reported in this column for 2020, assuming achievement of the maximum performance level, is as follows: \$1,430,040 for Dr. Kakkis and \$429,012 for Dr. Bedrosian, Mr. Harris and Ms. Pinion.
-Ms. Dier and Ms. Sharp did not receive PSUs in 2020. - The amounts reported in this column for a fiscal year represent the grant date fair value of the stock options granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
+The value of the PSUs reported in this column for 2021, assuming achievement of the maximum performance level, is as follows: \$5,128,920 for Dr. Kakkis and \$1,567,170 for Ms. Dier, Dr. Bedrosian, Mr. Harris and Ms. Pinion. - (3) The amounts reported in this column for a fiscal year represent the grant date fair value of the stock options granted to our named executive officers during the fiscal year, as computed in accordance with ASC Topic 718, not including any estimates of forfeitures.
 The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in the notes to our financial statements included in our Annual Report.
-The amounts reported in this column reflect the accounting cost for these stock options, and do not correspond to the actual economic value that may be received by the named executive officers from the options - Amounts for a fiscal year represent cash bonuses earned in that fiscal year and paid in the subsequent fiscal year based on achievement of performance goals and other factors deemed relevant by our Compensation Committee. - Amounts reported in this column for the 2020 fiscal year reflect \$6,550 for key person life insurance premiums paid by us for Dr. Kakkis. - Ms. Dier was appointed as the Company's Chief Financial Officer effective on October 12, 2020.
+The amounts reported in this column reflect the accounting cost for these stock options, and do not correspond to the actual economic value that may be received by the named executive officers from the options. - (4) Amounts for a fiscal year represent cash bonuses earned in that fiscal year and paid in the subsequent fiscal year based on achievement of performance goals and other factors deemed relevant by our Compensation Committee under our annual incentive program. - (5) Amounts reported in this column for the 2021 fiscal year reflects 401(k) matching contributions.